hyperledger/identus-cloud-agent/docs/decisions/20221006-store-private-keys-of-issuers-inside-prism-agent.md

 ## Context and Problem Statement

-While each holder has its own wallet application on the phone (edge agent) to store private keys, contacts and credentials that have been issued to them, prism 2.0 will provide a custodial solution to Issuers, thus they won't be having their own wallets and won't be storing/managing keys on their side, There needs to be a storage for private keys of issuers on Prism side.
+While each holder has its own wallet application on the phone (edge agent) to store private keys, contacts and credentials that have been issued to them, prism 2.0 will provide a custodial solution to Issuers and Verifiers, thus they won't be having their own wallets and won't be storing/managing keys on their side, There needs to be a storage for private keys of issuers nad Verifiers on Prism side.

 ## Considered Options